Equal Opportunities and Diversity Policy

 1. General Policy Statement

-Nocton Parish Council (the “Council”) recognises that everyone has a contribution to make to the community it serves and a right to expect and to receive equality of treatment irrespective of his or her background.
+Nocton Parish Council (the “Council”) recognises that everyone has a contribution to make to the community it serves and a right to expect and to receive equality of treatment irrespective of their background.
 As such, the Council commits to ensuring that no person or organisation to whom it provides a service, including financial support, or who is employed by it in whatever capacity, will be discriminated against by reason of their gender, age, race, disability, religion, or sexual orientation.

 Wherever and whenever appropriate, Members of the Council (“Members”) will aim to foster an awareness of prejudice in all who work for and with the Council.